redis/docs/content/develop/connect/clients/client-side-caching.md

 when the corresponding data changes in the main database.
 Redis uses an approach called *tracking*.

-When CSC is enabled, the Redis server remembers or *tracks* the set of keys that each client connection has previously read.
+When client-side caching is enabled, the Redis server remembers or *tracks* the set of keys that each client connection has previously read.
 This includes cases where the client reads data directly, as with the [`GET`]({{< relref "/commands/get" >}}) command, and also where the server calculates values from the stored data,